Ever wonder why math feels like a big challenge for many students? Let's find out why some students really don't like it.

 5. Overemphasis on Grades:

 Some students feel a lot of pressure to get good grades in math.
 They worry too much about marks instead of enjoying the learning process.
-But it's important to focus on understanding and improving, rather than just grades.
+However, it is important to focus on understanding and improving, rather than just grades.

 6. Peer Comparison: